 Descend to the Rifugio Rosetta mountain hut straight ahead (10 minutes).
 From here, we recommend hiking counter-clockwise around Pala di San Martino.
 Follow signs to Passo di Ball and Rifugio Pradidali.

 This hike traverses difficult terrain, requiring surefootedness and some scrambling.
+There is exposure along the route.

 Special Equipment | This route involves a rather lengthy secured passage along an exposed ledge.
 Though via ferrata equipment isn’t necessary, we highly recommend climbing gloves, which make grasping steel cables more comfortable.
+Of course, you can bring your via ferrata kit for extra security and peace of mind.

 When to Hike | You can hike this trail from late June until mid-October, weather permitting.
 If you’re hiking here between late September and mid-October, the cableways are only open on the weekend.